 You can also buy pre-cut green beans with the ends already cut off.
 Wash the green beans and boil in a pot of water for about 10 minutes, till it becomes just crunchy and not too soft.

-Wash the mushrooms and leave in a colander to drain.
+Wash the mushrooms and leave them in a colander to drain.
 You can also pat dry if you prefer.

 Chop the onions and mini bell peppers into smaller pieces.
 Add olive oil to a skillet, add onions and stir for a few minutes.

 Add the green beans and stir for 5 more minutes.
 Serve and enjoy!

 Try some of our other delicious side dishes: